-Common causes of transudates include conditions which alter the hydrostatic or oncotic pressures in the pleural space like congestive left heart failure, nephrotic syndrome, liver cirrhosis, hypoalbuminemia leading to malnutrition and with the initiation of peritoneal dialysis.
+Common causes of transudates include conditions that alter the hydrostatic or oncotic pressures in the pleural space like congestive left heart failure, nephrotic syndrome, liver cirrhosis, hypoalbuminemia leading to malnutrition and the initiation of peritoneal dialysis.

 Common causes of exudates include pulmonary infections like pneumonia or tuberculosis, malignancy, inflammatory disorders like pancreatitis, lupus, rheumatoid arthritis, post-cardiac injury syndrome, chylothorax (due to lymphatic obstruction), hemothorax (blood in pleural space) and benign asbestos pleural effusion.

-In the normal healthy adult, the pleural cavity has minimal fluid which acts a lubricant for the two pleural surfaces.
-The amount of pleural fluid is around at 0.1 ml/kg to 0.3 ml/kg and is constantly exchanged.
+In a normal healthy adult, the pleural cavity has minimal fluid, which acts as a lubricant for the two pleural surfaces.
+The amount of pleural fluid is around 0.1 ml/kg to 0.3 ml/kg and is constantly exchanged.
 Pleural fluid originates from the vasculature of parietal pleura surfaces and is absorbed back by lymphatics in the dependent diaphragmatic and mediastinal surfaces of parietal pleura.
 Hydrostatic pressure from the systemic vessels that supply the parietal pleura is thought to drive the interstitial fluid into the pleural space and hence has a lower protein content than serum.
-Accumulation of excess fluid can occur if there is excessive production or decreased absorption or both overwhelming the normal homeostatic mechanism.
-If pleural effusion is mainly due to Mechanisms that lead to pleural effusion mainly due to increased hydrostatic pressure are usually transudative, and leading to pleural effusion have altered the balance between hydrostatic and oncotic pressures (usually transudates), increased mesothelial and capillary permeability (usually exudates) or impaired lymphatic drainage.
+Accumulation of excess fluid can occur if there is excessive production or decreased absorption, or both overwhelming the normal homeostatic mechanism.
+If a pleural effusion is mainly due to increased hydrostatic pressure, they are usually transudative.
+Increased mesothelial and capillary permeability or impaired lymphatic drainage usually causes exudates.

 History and Physical

-Pleural rub, often mistaken for coarse crackles can be heard during active pleurisy without any effusion.
+Pleural rubs, often mistaken for coarse crackles, can be heard during active pleurisy without any effusion.

-As pleural effusion is the result of varied disease, history and physical examination should also be focused on the underlying pulmonary or systemic cause of the effusion.
-For example, in congestive heart failure (CHF), examine for jugular venous distension, S3, and pedal edema, in cirrhosis leading to hepatic hydrothorax, look for ascites and other stigmata of liver disease.
+As pleural effusion is the result of varied diseases, history and physical examination should also be focused on the underlying pulmonary or systemic cause of the effusion.
+For example, in congestive heart failure (CHF), examine for jugular venous distension, S3, and pedal edema; in cirrhosis leading to hepatic hydrothorax, look for ascites and other stigmata of liver disease.

 Chest radiographs are useful to confirm the presence of effusion.
-The findings of effusion vary with amount of effusion.
-On an upright posteroanterior (PA) view, minimum 200ml of fluid is required to obliterate the costophrenic angle, called the meniscus sign of a pleural effusion.
+The findings of effusion vary with the amount of effusion.
+On an upright posteroanterior (PA) view, a minimum of 200 ml of fluid is required to obliterate the costophrenic angle, called the meniscus sign of a pleural effusion.
 However, in a lateral view, 50 ml of fluid can be diagnosed with this sign.
-Ultrasound of chest is more sensitive and useful for diagnosis of pleural effusion and also helps in planning thoracentesis.
+Ultrasound of the chest is more sensitive and useful for the diagnosis of pleural effusion and also helps in planning thoracentesis.
 All unilateral effusion in adults needs thoracentesis to determine the cause of pleural fluid.
 This is also known to improve the patient's symptoms and facilitate recovery.

 Commonly performed tests on the pleural fluid to determine etiology are a measurement of fluid pH, fluid protein, albumin and LDH, fluid glucose, fluid triglyceride, fluid cell count differential, fluid gram stain and culture, and fluid cytology.
-Exudates are characterized by elevated protein, elevated LDH and decreased glucose.
+Exudates are characterized by elevated protein, elevated LDH, and decreased glucose.
 Pleural fluid LDH greater than 1000 U/L may be seen in tuberculosis, lymphoma, and empyema.
-Low pH (pH less than 7.2) indicates complex pleural effusion in the setting of pneumonia, and almost always requires chest tube insertion for drainage.
-Other causes for low pH may be an esophageal rupture and rheumatoid arthritis.
+Low pH (pH less than 7.2) indicates complex pleural effusion in the setting of pneumonia and almost always requires chest tube insertion for drainage.
+Other causes of low pH may be an esophageal rupture and rheumatoid arthritis.

 The presence of organisms by gram stain or culture leads to a diagnosis of empyema and necessitates a chest tube for drainage of pus.
 Cytology is necessary for determining the presence of malignant cells in the pleural fluid.
 The sensitivity of pleural fluid cytology in the presence of malignant effusion in the first thoracentesis is around 60%, and the yield increases with further attempts, approaching 95% by three samples on different days.
 However, if a malignant effusion is strongly suspected and cytology is negative, then medical thoracoscopy with pleural biopsy can be performed after two to three thoracenteses to obtain a diagnosis.

-The chest x-ray may reveal mediastinal shift to the contralateral chest cavity.
+The chest x-ray may reveal a mediastinal shift to the contralateral chest cavity.
 There may also be displacement of the trachea towards the ipsilateral side if the bronchus is obstructed.
-Ct scan is useful to determine the cause like a malignancy.
+Ct scan is useful to determine the cause, such as a malignancy.

 Treatment / Management